 \subsubsection{Transient radiative heat transfer}

-In this section, the studies modeling the light-tissue interaction using the DPL coupled with radiative transfer equation (RTE) in different frameworks, are dealt. \paragraph{Discrete ordinate method (DOM)} The DPL based heat conduction model coupled with the transient form of RTE for investigating the phenomenon of light propagation inside the tissue phantom is developed in~\cite{SKumar2015}.
-Two dimensional distribution of the light intensity inside the tissue is found by solving the RTE using the discrete ordinate method (DOM).
-This is while the heat transfer is modeled employing the finite volume method (FVM) based discretization.
+In this section, the studies modeling the light-tissue interaction using the DPL coupled with the radiative transfer equation (RTE) in different frameworks are presented. \paragraph{Discrete ordinate method (DOM)} The DPL based heat conduction model coupled with the transient form of RTE for investigating the phenomenon of light propagation inside the tissue phantom is developed in \cite{SKumar2015}.
+Two-dimensional distribution of the light intensity inside the tissue is found by solving the RTE using the discrete ordinate method (DOM).
+The heat transfer is modeled using the finite volume method (FVM) based discretization.

-Thereafter, the temperature distribution inside the biological tissue phantom embedded with optical inhomogeneities of varying contrast levels have been determined using the DPL-based model.
-This study presenting complete and comprehensive verification of the numerical code and the results, compares the temperature distribution and magnitude of the oscillation for three different models of heat conduction named as hyperbolic, DPL, and Fourier.
+After that, the temperature distribution inside the biological tissue phantom embedded with optical inhomogeneities of varying contrast levels has been determined using the DPL-based model.
+This study presents complete and comprehensive verification of the numerical code and compares the oscillation's temperature distribution and magnitude for three different heat conduction models named hyperbolic, DPL, and Fourier.
 The DPL temperature profile lies between that of the hyperbolic and Fourier models.
-Further, the authors confirmed that the higher magnitude of the oscillations is attributed to the hyperbolic modeling due to the effect of the $\tau_q$.
-On the other hand, the DPL model predicts smaller oscillations owing to the coupled effects of $\tau_q$ and $\tau_T$. \paragraph{Lattice Boltzmann method (LBM)-based numerical framework} Further, the thermal response of the biological tissue under the effect of the laser irradiation, the coupled transient RTE and DPL heat conduction equation has been firstly solved via developing and utilizing a Lattice Boltzmann method (LBM)-based numerical framework in~\cite{SPatidar2016}.
-In more details, the intensity distribution inside the tissue phantom has been calculated by working out the transient RTE.
+Moreover, the authors confirmed that the higher magnitude of the oscillations is attributed to the hyperbolic modeling due to the effect of the $\tau_q$.
+On the other hand, the DPL model predicts smaller oscillations owing to the coupled effects of $\tau_q$ and $\tau_T$. \paragraph{Lattice Boltzmann method (LBM)-based numerical framework} Further, the thermal response of the biological tissue under the effect of the laser irradiation, the coupled transient RTE, and DPL heat conduction equation has been firstly solved via developing and utilizing a Lattice Boltzmann method (LBM)-based numerical framework in \cite{SPatidar2016}.
+The intensity distribution inside the tissue phantom has been calculated by working out the transient RTE in more detail.